The Intel Core i7-14700 wins in 11 out of 14 comparable specs, with 1 tie. Its biggest advantage is L2 Cache (1767% better).

 AI Versus Verdict

-Users prioritizing modern architectural efficiency and the benefits of a significantly larger L2 cache should choose the Intel Core i7-14700 for their builds.
-Conversely, the Intel Core i7-8700K remains a relevant option for specific use cases that rely on a higher base clock, where it maintains a 76% advantage.
-Select the former for general high-performance computing or the latter if your specific workload is optimized for the higher base frequency provided by the older model.
+Users prioritizing modern architecture and high-capacity cache should select the Intel Core i7-14700 for their builds.
+Conversely, the Intel Core i7-8700K remains a viable choice for specific use cases that rely on a higher base clock, where it maintains a 76% advantage over its successor.
+Choosing between these components depends on whether your workload benefits more from the substantial cache improvements found in the newer unit or the higher base frequency offered by the older model.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.